Red Funnel Isle of Wight Ferry Review

 You are not allowed to stay in your vehicle during the crossing.
 So, once all cars had been safely loaded onto the ferry, you are allowed to leave your vehicle.
 To visit the upper decks of the ferry where you’ll find the cafe, doggy lounge, toilets, and Signature Lounge.

 The exclusive lounge offers a relaxing space to travel in.
-The lounge is decked out with enhanced WiFI, a selection of complimentary drinks and snacks, a bar, table service, and panoramic views of the Solent during the crossing.
+The lounge is decked out with enhanced WiFI, a selection of complimentary food and drinks, snacks, a bar, table service, and panoramic views of the Solent during the crossing.

-I felt like a baller in the Signature Lounge!
+I felt like a baller in the Lounge!